London Metropolitan University: Campuses

 The main university campus is on Holloway Road in the London Borough of Islington where five of the University's Schools are based.
 The School of Art, Architecture and Design is based in Aldgate.

 Academic profile

 London Metropolitan offers about 160 degree courses, to students (including 7,000 overseas students from 155 countries).
 The university also maintains several offices abroad in Beijing, Chennai, Delhi, Dhaka, Lagos and Lahore.
 The university's operations are overseen by a board of governors comprising external members and senior administrative and academic staff.

 Academic departments

 The former Sir John Cass College site at 31 Jewry Street.
 The Sir John Cass Foundation offices are on the premises which are leased to the university by the Foundation.

-The University's academic departments are currently arranged into six schools, where previously there were four faculties each comprising three schools.
+The University's academic departments are currently arranged into five schools, where previously there were four faculties each comprising three schools.
 These are: